Manchuria: History after 1860

-Inner Manchuria also came under strong Russian influence with the building of the Chinese Eastern Railway through Harbin to Vladivostok.
+To counter the increasing influence of Meiji era Japan in the region, the Qing granted Russia the right to construct railways in Manchuria, including the Chinese Eastern Railway in 1896.

 In the Chuang Guandong movement, many Han farmers, mostly from the Shandong peninsula moved there.
 By 1921, Harbin, northern Manchuria's largest city, had a population of 300,000, including 100,000 Russians.
-Japan replaced Russian influence in the southern half of Inner Manchuria as a result of the Russo-Japanese War in 1904–1905.
+Japan replaced Russian influence in the southern half of Manchuria as a result of the Russo-Japanese War in 1904–1905.
 Most of the southern branch of the Chinese Eastern Railway was transferred from Russia to Japan, and became the South Manchurian Railway.
 Japanese influence extended into Outer Manchuria in the wake of the Russian Revolution of 1917, but Outer Manchuria had reverted to Soviet control by 1925.
 Manchuria was an important region due to its rich natural resources including coal, fertile soil, and various minerals.
 For pre–World War II Japan, Manchuria was an essential source of raw materials.
 Without occupying Manchuria, the Japanese probably could not have carried out their plan for conquest over Southeast Asia or taken the risk of attacking the United States and the British Empire in 1941.

 There was a major epidemic known as the Manchurian plague in 1910–1911, likely caused by the inexperienced hunting of marmots, many of whom are diseased.
 The cheap railway transport and the harsh winters, where the hunters sheltered in close confinement, helped to propagate the disease.
 The response required close coordination between the Chinese, Russian and Japanese authorities and international disease experts held an 'International Plague Conference' in the northern city of Shenyang after the disease was under control to learn the lessons.

+In 1915, Japan forced China to cede economic privileges in Manchuria to Japan, including concessions in Anshan.

 It was reported that among Banner people, both Manchu and Chinese (Hanjun) in Aihun, Heilongjiang in the 1920s, would seldom marry with Han civilians, but they (Manchu and Chinese Bannermen) would mostly intermarry with each other.
-Owen Lattimore reported that during his January 1930 visit to Manchuria, he studied a community in Jilin (Kirin), where both Manchu and Chinese Bannermen were settled at a town called Wulakai, and eventually the Chinese Bannermen there could not be differentiated from Manchus since they were effectively Manchufied (assimilated).
+Owen Lattimore reported that during his January 1930 visit to Manchuria, he studied a community in Jilin (Kirin), where both Manchu and Chinese Bannermen were settled at a town called Wulakai, and eventually the Chinese Bannermen there could not be differentiated from Manchus since they were effectively Manjurified.
 The Han civilian population was in the process of absorbing and mixing with them when Lattimore wrote his article.